Data URI scheme: HTML

 including data URIs, control characters (ASCII 0 to 31, and 127) and spaces (ASCII 32) are "excluded characters".
 This means that whitespace characters are not permitted in data URIs.
 However, in the context of HTML 4 and HTML 5, linefeeds within an element attribute value (such as the "src" above) are ignored.
 So the data URI above would be processed ignoring the linefeeds, giving the correct result.
 But note that this is an HTML feature, not a data URI feature, and in other contexts, it is not possible to rely on whitespace within the URI being ignored.

+An HTML fragment embedding a utf8 encoded SVG picture of a small red dot: